History of France–United Kingdom relations: First phase, 1792 to 1802

-Following the execution of King Louis XVI of France in 1793, France declared war on Britain.
+Following the execution of Louis XVI in 1793, France declared war on Britain.
 This period of the French Revolutionary Wars was known as the War of the First Coalition.
 It lasted from 1792 to 1797.
 Relying on its large Royal Navy rather than its small army, British strategy was to support smaller allies against France, and try to cut off food shipments.
 That was an innovative strategy in modern warfare, but the French prioritised feeding their army over the populace, and carried on.
 Britain's continental allies did nearly all of the actual fighting on land.
 France meanwhile set up the conscription system that built up a much larger army than anyone else.
 After the king was executed, nearly all the senior officers went into exile, and a very young new generation of officers, typified by Napoleon, took over the French military.
 Britain relied heavily on the Royal Navy, which sank the French fleet at the Battle of the Nile in 1798, trapping the French army in Egypt.
 In 1799, Napoleon came to power in France, and created a dictatorship.
 Britain led the Second Coalition from 1798 to 1802 against Napoleon, but he generally prevailed.
 The Treaty of Amiens of 1802 was favourable to France.
 That treaty amounted to a year-long truce in the war, which was reopened by Britain in May 1803.